COVID-19 implications for financial reporting and audit: Frequently asked questions (FAQs)

 See Regulatory Guide 34 Auditor’s obligations: Reporting to ASIC (RG 34).

-ASIC will continue to monitor how market conditions and COVID-19 developments are affecting financial reporting and AGM obligations for entities with balance dates after 7 July 2020.
+While we do not envisage making further extensions of time generally available to listed and unlisted entities, ASIC will continue to monitor how market conditions and COVID-19 developments are affecting financial reporting and AGM obligations for entities with balance dates after 7 January 2021.
 We may make further announcements depending on market developments.

 Focus areas for audits of financial reports under COVID-19 conditions include: